 Yesterday, one of the women said to the group, ‘I don’t want to talk about what happened then – it was just a moment that I don’t recognise myself in.
 I want to talk about today, tomorrow and beyond this place.
 I want to be a writer not a prisoner bound to her crime forever.’
 She recognised and expressed perfectly what I had hoped to peddle in prison.
 The class nodded as they heard her, and we silently agreed that writing could be a way beyond the prison bars; whatever the prison one is in.

 And entirely beyond the many bloody and meaty moments that got them into prison, I see the gentleness of these women.
 Their compassion and patience as we listen to each other in the hardest of places is indeed, truly radical.

 A link to Tilda’s tyger-inspired poem is on her blog.
-Tilda has set up a creative writing competition called Beyond the Sentence for the inmates and officers of Langata Women’s prison.
-She plans to launch a podcast and blog for the creative writing of the inmates in early 2019.
-For more information, contact: firstname.lastname@example.org
+Tilda has set up a weekly blog to showcase the creative output of the students at Langata Women’s Prison, see their work at Beyond the Sentence Kenya.
+For more information, contact: email@example.com